kossoski/kossoski.github.io/_pages/about.md

 I am also interested in simulating electron-induced chemistry, photoinduced chemistry and photoabsorption with mixed quantum-classical dynamics simulations.
 Finally, I am one of the main developers of the Schwinger multichannel method, an ab-initio formulation to investigate electron scattering from molecules.

-In addition to developing, I also interested in **applications**.
+In addition to developing, I am also interested in **applications**.
 I apply these theoretical and computational tools to tackle problems of chemical relevance.
 In particular, I simulate how free electrons can break molecules apart.
 This is a fundamental physical-chemical process, playing major roles in many natural and man-made environments.
 I also work in close collaboration with several experimental groups on various aspects of the electron-molecule collision.